Absolute continuity of Bernoulli convolutions for algebraic parameters: Introduction

 Bernoulli convolutions originate in a paper of Jessen and Wintner \cite{JW-Riemann} and they have been studied by Erd\H os in \cites{erdos39,erdos}.
 If $\l<1/2$, then $\supp\mu_\l$ is easily seen to be a Cantor set, hence $\mu_\l$ is a singular measure.
 If $\l=1/2$, then $\mu_\l$ is the normalized Lebesgue measure restricted to the interval $[-2,2]$.

 It has been noticed by Erd\H os \cite{erdos39} that $\mu_\l$ may be singular even if $\l>1/2$.
 In particular, he showed that $\mu_\l$ is singular whenever $\l^{-1}$ is a Pisot number -- a real number greater than 1, all of whose Galois conjugates have absolute value strictly less than $1$.
 Pisot numbers have the property that their powers are approximated by integers with exponentially small error.
-This has been exploited by Erd\H os to show that the Fourier transform of $\mu_\l$ does not vanish at infinity.
+This was exploited by Erd\H os to show that the Fourier transform of $\mu_\l$ does not vanish at infinity.

 It is easily seen that $\mu_{\l}=\mu_{\l^k}*\nu$, where $\nu$ is a probability measure (the law of the random variable $\sum_{n:k\nmid n}\xi_n\l^n$).
-Then $\mu_{2^{-1/k}}$ is a convolution of $\mu_{1/2}$ with another probability measure, hence it is absolutely continuous.
+Hence $\mu_{2^{-1/k}}$ is a convolution of $\mu_{1/2}$ with another probability measure, and it is absolutely continuous.
 Further explicit examples of absolutely continuous Bernoulli convolutions were given by Garsia \cite{Garsia-arithmetic}*{Theorem 1.8}, who showed that $\mu_\l$ is absolutely continuous, whenever $\l^{-1}$ is a real algebraic integer with Mahler measure 2.

 The typical behaviour is absolute continuity for parameters in $(1/2,1)$.
 Indeed, Erd\H os \cite{erdos} showed that $\mu_\l$ is absolutely continuous for almost all $\l\in(c,1)$, where $c<1$ is an absolute constant.
-This has been extended by Solomyak \cite{Sol-Bernoulli} to almost all $\l\in(1/2,1)$.
+This was extended by Solomyak \cite{Sol-Bernoulli} to almost all $\l\in(1/2,1)$.

+Beside absolute continuity, another interesting problem is to determine the dimension of $\mu_\l$.
+It was proved by Feng and Hu \cite{feng-hu}*{Theorem 2.8} that self-similar measures, and hence Bernoulli convolutions in particular, are exact dimensional, that is the limit

+exists and is constant for $\mu_\l$-almost every $x$.
+We call this limit the dimension of $\mu_\l$ and denote it by $\dim \mu_\l$.

-Very recently Hochman \cite{hochman} made a further breakthrough on this problem.
+Very recently, Hochman \cite{hochman} made a breakthrough on this problem.
 He proved that the set of exceptional parameters